Matan Baltaxa

-Matan Baltaxa (or Baltaksa, מתן בלטקסה; born 20 September 1995) is an Israeli professional footballer who plays as an centre-back for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.
+Matan Baltaxa (or Baltaksa, מתן בלטקסה; born 20 September 1995) is an Israeli professional footballer who plays as a centre-back for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Early life

 Baltaxa was born in Shoham, Israel, to a Jewish family.
 He served as a soldier in the Israel Defense Forces.

 International career

 He made his debut for Israel national football team on 9 June 2021 in a friendly against Portugal.